Career Opportunity at DMV Call Center

 - 1. Motor Vehicle Representatives provide quality customer service, issue secure documents and verify identities.
 Employees in this title have substantial contact with members of the public seeking services or information.
 The majority of positions are located in various DMV field offices.
 Smaller numbers assigned to DMV telephone call centers, plate facilities and specialized main-office bureaus.

-- 2. Motor Vehicle Investigators are peace officers who perform fraud detection, undercover and counter terrorism assignments, investigate identity theft and uncover auto theft rings.
+- 2. Investigative Officer 1, Motor Vehicle (MV) are peace officers who perform fraud detection, undercover and counter terrorism assignments, investigate identity theft and uncover auto theft rings.
 Motor Vehicle Investigator's perform a variety of criminal investigations, field inspections, inventories of seized properties, odometer fraud, identity verification, fraudulent document detection, vehicle theft examinations and security evaluations.

 - 3. Motor Vehicle License Examiners conduct road tests, evaluate driver performance and inspect driving schools.
 Employees in this title conduct road tests to ensure that only qualified persons are licensed to operate motor vehicles.